Eko Eko Azarak: Interpretations

-Popular culture
+In popular culture

 The Eko Eko chant is well enough known outside of Wicca proper to provide the title of a manga, also adapted into a TV series and several live-action films, Eko Eko Azarak (エコエコアザラク), also known by the title Wizard of Darkness.
-Electric Wizard, a doom metal band from England, recorded a song called "Eko Eko Azarak" on their 2004 album We Live.
+Electric Wizard, a doom metal band from England, recorded a song called "Eko Eko Azarak" on their 2004 album We Live.The chant also appears at the start of the album Barathrum V.I.T.R.I.O.L by black metal band Absu.
 A variation of the chant was also featured in the 1971 Doctor Who serial The Dæmons, and Shelley Winters' character, Mrs. Erica Hunter, uses the phrase "Eko Eko Azarak" in a ceremony in the 1978 TV movie The Initiation of Sarah.
 It is also used in the 1985 movie Howling II: Your Sister Is a Werewolf.
 British band Cloven Hoof used the phrase in the lyrics of their eponymous song "Cloven Hoof."
 The chant is used in scenes depicting Wiccan ceremonies the 2016 film The Love Witch.